utlib/UTARMS-style-guide/docs/5-inclusive-language/disability.md

 | *was in crippling pain*                                                  | *was in severe pain*                                          |
 | *committed suicide* \[not a metaphor, but implies an offense committed\] | *died by suicide*                                             |

-Follow [checklist for accessible finding aids](https://connect.library.utoronto.ca/UTARMS/Policies%2C%20Procedures%2C%20and%20Guides/10-Assessible-finding-aids/#) to ensure descriptions created follow a core accessibility standard.
+Follow the [checklist for accessible finding aids](https://connect.library.utoronto.ca/UTARMS/Policies%2C%20Procedures%2C%20and%20Guides/10-Assessible-finding-aids/#) (internal UTARMS document) to ensure descriptions created follow a core accessibility standard.

 ### Additional resources: